ryanbnl/smart-trust-network-gateway/README.md

 #### Create TrustAnchor

 The TrustAnchor is used to sign TrustedParty entries in the DB.
-To validate these signatures the gateway needs to public key of the TrustAnchor.
+To validate these signatures the gateway needs to have the public key of the TrustAnchor.
+This public key will also be required by National Backends so that they can validate the signatures.

 To create a TrustAnchor you can execute the following OpenSSL command: